-Palak paneer recipe – Indian cottage cheese in smooth creamy delicious spinach gravy.
-Palak paneer is one of the most loved North Indian dishes that’s eaten with roti, paratha, naan, Jeera rice, Ghee rice or even with plain rice.
+Palak paneer recipe – Palak is the Hindi word for spinach and paneer is Indian cottage cheese.
+So this dish is nothing but Indian cottage cheese simmered in a smooth creamy & delicious spinach gravy.
+Palak paneer is one of the most loved North Indian dishes that’s eaten with roti, paratha, garlic naan, Jeera rice, Ghee rice or even with plain basmati rice.
 It is very easy to prepare and can be made in so many ways.
 This is an easy and healthy palak paneer recipe which I finally arrived at after trying so many other recipes.

 Tips to make best palak paneer

 1. Blanched Vs unblanched spinach: I would recommend blanching, if you have been on a low oxalate diet and do not consume spinach without blanching in any other foods like dal palak or any spinach curry.

 To make palak paneer, always spinach is blanched prior to making a puree.
 But if you are trying to make the best palak paneer, give it a try without blanching.

 I am sure you will wonder how good this tastes and completely different from the one made with blanched spinach.

 2. Preserving the color of palak: To get the best color, keep garam masala to minimum in this recipe and also prevent overcooking spinach which darkens the dish.

 3. Smooth creamy texture: I have used few cashews to give a slightly creamy texture to the palak paneer gravy.
 However you can just skip them and use about 3 to 4 tbsps cream.
 You can also use blanched almonds.